 Taito Vesala, 96, has seen how blackboards have been replaced by tablet computers in Finnish classrooms.
 The skills of his descendants never cease to amaze him.

-When Taito Vesala, 96, started school at the age of six in 1926, in the first year he had two weeks of school in the autumn and another two weeks in the spring, in an ambulatory school.
+When Taito Vesala started school at the age of six in 1926 (all ages, dates and school years are correct as of the time this article was written, in late 2016), in the first year he had two weeks of school in the autumn and another two weeks in the spring, in an ambulatory school.
 After that, he attended four years of primary school, and there his education ended.

 “Before we were given our school-leaving certificates, the teacher’s niece and I competed on who had the best grades in the class,” Taito recalls.
 “The teacher very much wanted me to continue to grammar school, since my grades were actually quite good.
 But my family was poor, so I had to go to work and give the money I earned to my parents.